On Lattices over Valuation Rings of Arbitrary Rank: Towards Canonical Forms in Residue Characteristic 2

-We now define when one form of a unimodular lattice is more canonical than another form.
-First, a canonical form is based either on an orthogonal basis (if it exists) or of a direct sum of lattices of the form $M_{\alpha,\beta}$ with $\alpha$ and $\beta$ in $I_{0}$.
-One form of a lattice is more canonical than another form of the same lattice (or from a form of a different lattice) if it has discriminant closer to 1.
-One element $a \in R$ is closer to 1 than $b \in R$ if $v(a-1)>v(b-1)$.
-If the lattice admits an orthongonal basis, then one basis is more canonical than another if it contains more elements of norms in $1+I_{0}$.
+We now define when one form of a unimodular lattice is more canonical than another form, for lattices over a 2-Henselian valuation ring $R$ in which $v(2)>0$.
+First, a canonical form is based either on an orthogonal basis (if it exists) or of a direct sum of lattices of the form $M_{\alpha,\beta}$ with $\alpha$ and $\beta$ in $I_{0}$ (the proof of Corollary \ref{diag} shows that such a form always exists for a unimodular lattice).
+In order to define the further relations in the order, we say that an element $f \in R^{*}$ is \emph{closer to 1} than $g \in R^{*}$ if $v(f-1)>v(g-1)$.
+Now, one form of a lattice is more canonical than another form of the same lattice (or from a form of a different lattice) if it has discriminant closer to 1.
+If the lattice admits an orthongonal basis, then one orthongonal basis is more canonical than another if it contains more elements of norms in $1+I_{0}$.
 If two bases have the same number of elements with norms in $1+I_{0}$, we order the base such that the elements whose norms are closer to 1 come first.
-Then the basis $x_{j}$, $1 \leq j \leq n$ is more canonical then $y_{j}$, $1 \leq j \leq n$ if $v(x_{k}^{2}-1)>v(y_{k}^{2}-1)$ for some $k$ such that $v(x_{j}^{2}-1)>v(y_{j}^{2}-1)$ for all $j<k$.
-In particular, a basis containing a maximal set of elements of norm precisely 1 will be more canonical than a basis not having this property.
+Then the basis $x_{j}$, $1 \leq j \leq n$ is more canonical then $y_{j}$, $1 \leq j \leq n$ if there exists some $1 \leq k \leq n$ such that $x_{k}^{2}$ is closer to 1 than $y_{k}^{2}$ and $v(x_{j}^{2}-1)=v(y_{j}^{2}-1)$ for all $j<k$.
+In particular, an orthonormal basis containing a maximal set of elements of norm precisely 1 will be more canonical than a basis not having this property.
 For a lattice of the form $\bigoplus_{j}M_{\alpha_{j},\beta_{j}}$, we choose the order such that the valuations of generalized Arf invariants are decreasing.
-Then one form is more canonical than another using a condition similar to the orthogonal base case, with $v(x^{2}-1)$ replaced by the valuation of the generalized Arf invariant.
+Then one form is more canonical than another using a condition similar to the orthogonal base case, with ``$x^{2}$ being closer to 1'' replaced by ``the generalized Arf invariant having higher valuation''.
 For two unimodular lattices given in a certain form, we call one of them more canonical than the other according to the same rules.

 Let $L$ be a unimodular lattice over $R$ (a 2-Henselian valuation ring with $v(2)>0$) having an orthonormal basis.
 Using the argument of Section \ref{Jordan}, we find that the reduction of $L$ modulo $I_{0}$ decomposes as the orthogonal direct sum of elements of norms $1+I_{0}$, and an $\mathbb{F}$-lattice in which no norm equals $1+I_{0}$.
 Lifting this basis to a basis of $L$ and altering by elements of $I_{0}$, we obtain an orthogonal basis $x_{j}$, $1 \leq j \leq n$ for $M$ in which $x_{j}^{2}\in1+I_{0}$ for $j \leq l$, and no combination of $x_{j}$ with $l+1<j \leq n$ has a norm in $1+I_{0}$.
 If $\mathbb{F}$ is perfect than any non-zero norm is a square times an element of $1+I_{0}$, so that the reduction can always be taken orthonormal and $l=n$.
 If $M$ is a lattice with Jordan decomposition $M=\bigoplus_{k=1}^{t}M_{k}$ such that $M_{1}=L$, then mixing with the components $M_{k}$ of higher valuation cannot yield norms from $\bigoplus_{j=l+1}^{n}Rx_{j}\oplus\bigoplus_{k>1}M_{k}$ which are in $1+I_{0}$, hence cannot render our form of $L=M_{1}$ more canonical.